Lavlen/raising-parents/README.md

 ### As a first time user I should be able to access the site owners social media to learn more about them

+#   Deployment
+### GitHub pages is being used to host the website, deployed directly from the Github repository by:

+1. Login to Github
+2. Click on the repository with the project to be deployed
+3. Select the setting options top center right of the page
+4. Scroll down to the GitHub pages section of the page
+5.  click on the link "Pages settings now has its own dedicated tab!
+Check it out here!"
+6. Tell Github where to find the code to deploy from by clicking the drop down list box "None"
+7. Select "main" and click "save"
+8. Scroll to the bottom of the refreshed page to the section GitHub pages.
+9. Click on the link next to the text "your site is now ready to be published"

+##  Forking the Gihub repository

+##  Making a local clone

 # Credits
 *	Code for the contactus page came from [this here](https://www.youtube.com/watch?v=aPnEAVo3z-I&t=1162s)